After a car accident, you should absolutely seek medical care.

 Contact a Car Accident Attorney

 If you or someone you love has been injured in an auto accident, please contact our talented team of attorneys here at The Eberst Law Firm.
 With offices in Stuart, Gainesville, and Daytona Beach, Florida.
 We’re ready to help you get the most compensation possible for your case.
 Our years of experience will prove invaluable to your claim and quality of life.
-For more information, please contact us online using our chat box option or by calling us at (772) 225-4900.
+For more information, please contact us using our chat box option or by calling us at (772) 225-4900.